System Design Space

 1. Do not trust claims without evidence

-Strong consistency, ACID, and linearizability are precise guarantees, not marketing adjectives.
-Check Jepsen reports and vendor documentation for concrete limitations.
+Strong consistency, ACID, and linearizability are precise technical guarantees, not marketing adjectives.
+Before you build a system on one, read its Jepsen report and the vendor documentation for the concrete caveats and limitations.

 2. Understand the cost of a model